 Is garam masala the same as curry powder?

 No. While both are spice blends, they have different flavor profiles.
-Curry powder can be used in a pinch, but garam masala gives butter chicken its signature warmth.
+Curry powder can work in a pinch, but garam masala provides the classic butter chicken flavor.

 Who’s Stirring the Pot?